zalenix/portaldocs/README-table.md

 This is the home page for all documentation related to onboarding, developing, operating, and anything else to do with owning an Azure portal extension.

 Couldn't find what you needed?
 [Ask about the docs on StackOverflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-missing-docs).
+A list of all Ibiza StackOverflow topics is located at [portalfx-stackoverflow.md](portalfx-stackoverflow.md).

-### Onboarding a new extension
+## Onboarding a new extension

 | Name | Location | Purpose |
 | ---- | -------- | ------- |